 “International education makes an exceptional contribution to Australian society, culture, international standing, and economic prosperity and it provides opportunities for people to experience different countries, languages and cultures,” he added.

-More than 650,000 international students studied in Australia in 2015, separate figures from the Department of Education and Training show, up from nearly 590,000 in 2014.
+There were more than 650,000 international enrolments in Australia in 2015, separate figures from the Department of Education and Training show, up from nearly 590,000 in 2014.

 The year-on-year revenue growth is nevertheless slower than in 2014, when export earnings rose by 14%.